Goye/crud-bank/readme.md

 to populate the DB (it's necesarry configurate the access in app/config/database)

 Currently you have a login view and some modules view for the cash in, cash out and the option to edit the profile.

 ## Testing

-Under construction
+Run the following command to create the alias:

+`alias phpunit="./vendor/bin/phpunit"`

+To run the test put `phpunit

 ## Stack Objectives